indice-co/EDI.Net/README.md

 # EDI.Net
-EDI Parser/Deserializer.
+EDI Serializer/Deserializer.
+Used to read & write EDI streams.

-This is a ground up implementation and does not make use of `XML Serialization` in any step of the process.
+This is a ground up implementation and __does not__ make use of `XML Serialization` in any step of the process.
 This reduces the overhead of converting into multiple formats allong the way of getting the desired Clr object.
+This makes the process quite fast.

 Tested with __[Tradacoms](https://en.wikipedia.org/wiki/TRADACOMS)__, __[EDIFact](https://en.wikipedia.org/wiki/EDIFACT)__ and __[ANSI ASC X12](https://en.wikipedia.org/wiki/ASC_X12) (X12)__ formats.